paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-073-veterans-health-administration-organization-and-functions.md

 (4) The peer review panel shall, in conjunction with the national coordinator designated under subsection (e), conduct regular evaluations of each epilepsy center of excellence established and operated under subsection (a) to ensure compliance with the requirements of this section.

-(5) The peer review panel shall not be subject to the Federal Advisory Committee Act.
+(5) The peer review panel shall not be subject to chapter 10 of title 5.

 **(d) Epilepsy Center of Excellence Defined.—** In this section, the term “epilepsy center of excellence” means a health care facility that has (or in the foreseeable future can develop) the necessary capacity to function as a center of excellence in research, education, and clinical care activities in the diagnosis and treatment of epilepsy and has (or may reasonably be anticipated to develop) each of the following: